The ATLAS Inner Detector Trigger performance in pp collisions at 13 TeV during LHC Run 2: High-level trigger tracking performance

 For offline tracks with transverse momenta greater than approximately 10\gev the precision tracking efficiency starts to fall slightly, and is more significant for the higher threshold \bjet triggers.
 This is largely a consequence of the reduced pixel hit multiplicity found on the precision tracks for the higher threshold \bjet triggers.
 Although the hits are largely present on the tracks from the fast tracking, the tighter hit selection cuts on the precision tracks used to improve the purity relative to the fast tracking leads to this reduction.
 The effect of this can be seen in Figure~\ref{fig:bjetmult}, which compares the multiplicity of trigger tracks with that of offline tracks contained within the corresponding \roi and associated with the primary vertex.
 The second stage precision and fast tracking must of course have an identical set of offline tracks contained within their common \roi, whereas the multiplicity of the second stage fast tracks themselves is significantly higher than the precision tracking multiplicity, which is, in turn, much closer to that for the offline tracks.
 For this study, it should be noted that the selection applied to the precision tracks is looser than for the offline tracks.

-However, if using the same selection as used for the reference offline tracks for the determination of the efficiency, but applying instead to the tracks from the precision tracking, the purity of the \bjet precision tracks with respect to the offline tracking is seen to be better than 99\%.\footnote{Here, the purity is defined as the fraction of the trigger tracks that have a matching offline track when applying the same matching criteria used for determination of the efficiency.} In the trigger, additional track selection can be applied by the subsequent client algorithms within the trigger to further improve the track purity, and so any more detailed analysis of the track purity would be very dependent on the specific requirements of that selection and is thus beyond the scope of the current discussion.
+However, if using the same selection as used for the reference offline tracks for the determination of the efficiency, but applying instead to the tracks from the precision tracking, the purity of the \bjet precision tracks with respect to the offline tracking is seen to be better than 99\%.\footnote{Here, the purity is defined as the fraction of the trigger tracks that have a matching offline track when applying the same matching criteria used for determination of the efficiency.} In the trigger, additional track selection can be applied by any subsequent algorithm within the trigger which is a client of the tracking, to further improve the track purity.
+As such, any more detailed analysis of the track purity would be very dependent on the specific requirements of that selection and is thus beyond the scope of the current discussion.

 The tighter hit selection in the precision track reconstruction and the significantly lower efficiency near 1\gev are largely responsible for the lower overall efficiency of the precision tracking relative to the fast tracking.
 There is a clear structure in pseudorapidity\emdash the efficiency being slightly lower in the endcaps and for central $z$.
 The small fall in efficiency with increasing \mubar is more significant for the precision tracking, again driven largely by the lower efficiency at low \pt.